Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 =====================

 By default ``KoGridView`` and ``App.GridActions`` offer many actions that can be applied either to the whole grid or to one / few columns of grid.
-Actions can be interactive (represented as UI elements) and non-interactive, actions can be executed as AJAX requests or be purely client-side.
+Actions can be interactive (represented as UI elements) and non-interactive.
+Actions can be executed as one or multiple AJAX requests or be partially / purely client-side.

-``views.GridActionsMixin.get_actions()`` method returns dict defining built-in actions available.
+``views.GridActionsMixin`` class ``get_actions()`` method returns dict defining built-in actions available.
 Top level of that dict is ``action type``.

 Let's see which action types are available and their associated actions.

 Action type 'built_in'
 ----------------------